-The HECO-12A/E format requires the use of Microsoft Excel software.
+The GMU HECO Form - A-E Invoice format requires the use of Microsoft Excel software.
 Should the A/E accounting procedures use another spreadsheet, the addition of Excel must be added to its accounting operation.
-The A/E may request payment for this software package as an additional service to a University A/E contract if it is not a part of the available computerized systems.

 Use of the web-based service, GCPay, for all pool-funded projects that include funds provided by the Six-Year Capital Outlay Plan Advisory Committee (i.e., Chapter 1 and other Pooled Projects) is mandatory.
 At this time, the use of GCPay is optional for other state projects.
 The monthly fee for using this system is paid by the project General Contractor.
 Payment requests for General Contractors and A/Es, and all project costs (equipment, testing, moving, move coordination, etc.), shall be accounted for in this system.
 Training on the use of the system is available from GCPay at www.gcpay.com.
-Access to and instructions for the use of the GCPay statewide contract are available at the Department of General Services website
+Access to and instructions for the use of the GCPay statewide contract are available at the Department of General Services website.